 Need-based aid requires submission of the FAFSA (Free Application for Federal Student Aid) form.
-The deadline for filing the FAFSA is March 1 but the Financial Aid Office recommends that it be filed by February 15.
+The priority filing date for the FAFSA is March 1.
+The Financial Aid Office recommends that it be filed by February 15.
 Financial Aid Services begins emailing award information to admitted students in late December.
 Awards are viewed in SPIRE.
 Transfer students must request that a copy of their FAFSA report be sent to UMass Amherst.
 The FAFSA code for UMass Amherst is 002221.

+Welcome!
 Each year we admit students from over 70 countries around the world.
 Please see our checklist for admitted international students .
-Also, our International Programs Office works with these students throughout their academic careers, assisting with initial immigration advising and documentation, orientation, and ongoing advising and counseling.
+Also, our International Programs Office works with international students throughout their academic careers, assisting with initial immigration advising and documentation, orientation, and ongoing advising and counseling.

 Your admission was based, in part, on the course schedule you declared in your application.
 Therefore, we will approve drops in your schedule only for medical reasons or extenuating circumstances.
 You can change your schedule, but the change normally must be to a comparable level course, e.g. AP for AP, honors for honors, etc. Any request for a schedule change must be submitted online.